The announcement of the 2018 Medicare premium is good news for some beneficiaries and bad news for many others.Read more

 Here are all the new Medicare payment figures:

 The Social Security Administration uses the income reported two years ago to determine a Part B beneficiary's premiums.
-So the income reported on a beneficiary's 2015 tax return is used to determine whether the beneficiary must pay a higher monthly Part B premium in 2017.
+So the income reported on a beneficiary's 2016 tax return is used to determine whether the beneficiary must pay a higher monthly Part B premium in 2018.
 Income is calculated by taking a beneficiary's adjusted gross income and adding back in some normally excluded income, such as tax-exempt interest, U.S. savings bond interest used to pay tuition, and certain income from foreign sources.
 This is called modified adjusted gross income (MAGI).
 If a beneficiary's MAGI decreased significantly in the past two years, she may request that information from more recent years be used to calculate the premium.
+You can also request to reverse a surcharge if your income changes.

 For Medicare’s press release announcing the new premium and deductible amounts, click here.